 As we experience a fundamental change in the way we connect, learn, and work, One-on-One has launched a new ‘Office Hours’ series to give clients an opportunity to come together via Zoom once a week, learn about the latest college admissions updates, and share collective strategies for making the most of our current situation.
 Registration information will be sent to clients in our comprehensive packages.

-The list of colleges/universities adopting test optional policies for at least the 2021 graduation class includes the University of California system, Tufts University, Boston University, Case Western Reserve University, and many more.
+The list of colleges/universities adopting test optional policies for at least the 2021 graduation class includes the eight Ivy League schools, the University of California system, Tufts University, Amherst College, Williams College, Northeastern University, Boston University, Case Western Reserve University, and many more.
 For an up-to-date list of test optional colleges, please visit: http://fairtest.org/university/optional

 - CollegeBoard – COVID page for SAT news

-- AP exams will be converted to shorter (45-minute), free-response tests that will be taken online at home
+- AP exams have been converted to shorter (45-minute), free-response tests that will be taken online at home

 - International Baccalaureate (IB) exams in May have been cancelled